georgia-martinez/lampi-looper/syllabus.md

 ## Course Content and Requirements

 Lectures will be given twice per week.
 Students are expected to attend all lectures and participate in discussions.
-Students will be responsible for all material covered in class.
+Students will be responsible for all material covered in class and in the Courseware.

 We will be covering a wide variety of technologies, including Embedded Systems, Cloud (using Amazon Web Services - AWS), Bluetooth Low Energy (aka Bluetooth Smart) and native mobile applications, as well as non-functional systems topics including analytics, load testing, security, firmware update, etc.